Aloha is the Hawaiian word for love, affection, peace, compassion and mercy. Two magazines got that name in Holland at different periods:

-In 1969 it changed its name to ALOHA, a magazine focused on music, graphic design, comics and counterculture alongside national and international social issues.
+In 1969 ALOHA became the new name of HITWEEK.
+It was a magazine focused on music, graphic design, comics and counterculture alongside national and international social issues.

-1969-1974: ALOHA was independent and operated without permanent writing staff or editors, so everybody was welcome to write an article or publish a drawing.
+From 1969 till the end of its publication in 1974 ALOHA was independent and operated without permanent writing staff or editors: everybody was welcome to write an article or publish a drawing.

 ALOHA was ironic, critical, unconventional and seasoned with absurd humour.

-In 1999 the name ALOHA was used again in Holland for a new more classical music magazine that can be compared to the UK's Q or MOJO.
+In 1999 the name ALOHA was used again in Holland.
+ALOHA HET MUZIEKBLAD was a more classical music magazine that can be compared to the UK's Q or MOJO.
 It was taken over by OOR in 2005.
 Thank you to Peter Oudejans for this precision.

 May 2002, 6 pages